Purposefully/PurposefulGroups/readme.md

 The classroom layout screen has 2 buttons to allow for zooming in and out.
 There is a button for randomizing the groups according to the same settings as well as a button for returning to the settings screen in order to change them.
 Another button leads to the selecting class data interface.

 ## Design
-Frankly, I was mostly excited just to create something that worked!
+Frankly, I was so excited just to have created something that worked!
 There is a lot of room for improvement in the aesthetics of this app.
+I am sure the code needs to be refactored in a huge way.
+First, though, I wanted to test it in the classroom to see what I liked and didn't.
+Teaching does not leave enough time and energy for a project like this, so any updates needed to wait until summer 2020.
+And then COVID hit.

+When we finally reach post-COVID and there's a possibility that one or more teachers would find an app like this useful, I would love to refactor and improve it.

 ## Running Locally
 Option 1: